Skip to content

 Complete the following steps:

-2. Detach the Amazon Elastic Block Store (Amazon EBS) root volume from your nonfunctioning instance.
-Examples of root volumes names include /dev/xvda and /dev/sda1.
-Note the device name to use later.
+2. Detach the Amazon Elastic Block Store (Amazon EBS) root volume from the instance with issues.
+Note the device name, such as /dev/xvda and /dev/sda1.

-3. Attach the Amazon EBS volume to the rescue instance as a secondary device, for example /dev/sdf.
+3. Attach the Amazon EBS volume to the rescue instance as a secondary device, such as /dev/sdf.

-Note: If your instance's root device is an Amazon EBS backed volume, then stop and restart the instance.
+Note: If your instance's root device is a volume backed by Amazon EBS, then stop and restart the instance.

 4. Use SSH to connect to your rescue instance.

-5. As the root user, use lsblk to identify the correct device name:
+5. As the root user, run the following commands to identify the correct device name:

 $ sudo -i